griffinmyers/wirepig/docs/http.md

 #### `mock(options): Mock`

 Declares a mock with the server.
+Will match at most one request.

 All functions under `req` are passed the value at their position in `options` and are expected to return a Boolean.
 For example, a function at